DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Example C:

-Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: Ummm, I am not sure.<br/>Teacher: Tell me one thing you notice about the camel?<br/>Khadejah: It has a hump.<br/>Teacher: Ok, so what can you remember about the camel’s hump?<br/>Khadejah: It stores water.
+Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: Ummm, I am not sure.<br/>Teacher: Tell me one thing you notice about the camel?<br/>Khadejah: It has a hump.<br/>Teacher: Ok, so what can you remember about the camel's hump?<br/>Khadejah: It stores water.

-Together, reframe one question to scaffold the pupil’s answer if they get it wrong the first time.
+Together, reframe one question to scaffold the pupil's answer if they get it wrong the first time.

 ### Wait time (15 minutes)